kagansari/city-finder-node/README.md

 }
 ```

 Then I implemented a simple API with one endpoint, created index on `slug` field, used basic mongodb regex search to fetch results.
 I was planning to use radix tree structure, but it would be overengineering since prefix regex search is lightning fast with index even when querying 3 million documents.
+(Do not mind [the demo](http://54.77.168.95), it is the weakest machine on AWS)

 ### `/search`